GICHD/imsma-core-wab-widgets/PopupGallery/readme.md

 ## Installation

-- put it on a web-facing server
+- You can either put it on a web-facing server
 - register the URL to the manifest.json in the arcgis portal you want to use the widget
 - looking in custom widgets